Blueprint: legal RAG

 • Changed clauses are retrieved for focused review

-• Ontology keeps query planning grounded in stored labels
+• Schema keeps query planning grounded in stored labels

 • Application code measures assembled context size